Breeding Records

 Start Keeping Digital Records FreeWhy Breeding Records Matter

 Breeding records do more than just satisfy your own curiosity.
-They serve multiple critical functions that directly impact the health and quality of your flock.
+They serve multiple critical functions that directly impact the health, quality, and long-term viability of your flock.
+Consider what happens when a breeder loses track of parentage across just two or three generations: inbreeding becomes invisible, genetic problems accumulate silently, and the quality of the flock declines before anyone realizes what went wrong.

 Prevent Inbreeding